 Yes!
 If your baby is exclusively or even partially fed breast milk, your baby's pediatrician may likely recommend that you incorporate vitamin D supplements into your child's diet.
 Even though human milk is thought to be the best source of nutrients for babies, it's usually not sufficient at supplying your baby with all the vitamin D they need.

-The AAP recommends a minimum intake of 400 IU of vitamin D per day, beginning shortly after birth.
+The AAP recommends a minimum intake of 400 IU of vitamin D per day,in the first few days of life.
 This vitamin is important for helping your little one to absorb calcium and phosphorus, and deficiencies can cause rickets and poor bone health.

 It's important to mention that when bottle feeding, this can still be a wonderful opportunity for you to bond with your child.
 Formula-fed babies tend to feel more secure if the majority of their feedings are given by their mum or dad or their main caregiver.